ScilifelabDataCentre/pathogens-portal/content/english/data_types/protein_data/guidelines.md

 We recommend to use the [PRIDE](https://www.ebi.ac.uk/pride/) repository provided by the [ProteomeXchange](http://www.proteomexchange.org/) Consortium.
 The repository admits protein and peptide identification/quantification data with the accompanying mass spectra evidence and any other related data types.
 Submission is done using the [PX Submission Tool](https://www.ebi.ac.uk/pride/markdownpage/pridesubmissiontool)

+Other types of proteomics data should be made available.
+In order to make the data useful and ready for analyses and integration, a detailed description of the data format and how the variables are organized should be provided.
+Each protein variable should come with a unique identifier such as UniProt ID or ENGS ID (and stating the versions used to link the data).

 ### Metadata
 Metadata provides 'data about data' , and may include information on the methodology used to collect the data, analytical and procedural information, definitions of variables, units of measurement, any assumptions made, the format and file type of the data and software used to collect and/or process the data.
 Researchers are strongly encouraged to use community metadata standards where these are in place.